Arezim/Project2-1-ml-agents/docs/Readme.md

 They can be found in the folder results.
 For each of them, the config file is included in the specific folder.

-The Unity Profiler built-in tool has been used to
+The Unity Profiler built-in tool has been used to analyze performance, combined with graphs obtained in TensorBoard.
 # Unity ML-Agents Toolkit

 [![docs badge](https://img.shields.io/badge/docs-reference-blue.svg)](https://github.com/Unity-Technologies/ml-agents/tree/release_21_docs/docs/)